tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_intro.md

 The official description of the OpenAPI specification is available in a [Github repository here](https://github.com/OAI/OpenAPI-Specification).
 Some of the OpenAPI elements are `paths`, `parameters`, `responses`, and `security`.
 Each of these elements is actually an "object" (instead of an XML element) that holds a number of properties and arrays.

 In the OpenAPI specification, your endpoints are `paths`.
-If you had an endpoint called "pets", your Swagger specification for this endpoint might look as follows:
+If you had an endpoint called "pets", your OpenAPI specification for this endpoint might look as follows:

 ```
 paths: